 Lumbar puncture, also called spinal tap, to take a sample of the fluid that surrounds the spinal cord from the child’s lower back

 The goal of supportive treatments is to protect the child from infection, prevent discomfort, and bring the body’s blood counts to a healthy range.
 During your child’s treatment, he or she may be given antibiotics.
-These are medications that help prevent and fight infection.
-Anti-nausea and other medications may also be given.
+These help prevent and fight infection.
+Anti-nausea and other medicines may also be given.
 These help ease side effects caused by chemotherapy.
-Your child may receive a blood transfusion to restore the blood cells destroyed by treatment.
+Your child may receive blood product transfusions to restore the blood cells destroyed by treatment.
 Blood is taken from a donor and stored until the child is ready to receive it.

-With treatment, ALL is often curable.
+With treatment, ALL is usually curable.
 But chemotherapy and radiation therapy may cause some problems, such as damage to certain organs.
 So your child’s health will need to be monitored for life.
-This may include clinic visits, blood tests, and ultrasounds of the heart.
+This may include clinic visits, blood tests, and other folow-up monitoring.

 Your child has had a seizure caused by the fever